akhilbv/personio-automation-ui/README.md

 Steps To Execute Tests:
-Open the command prompt from the project root folder Execute command "gradle build" for running the entire test suite Execute command "gradle clean assemble -DTags_TO_Be_RUN='add scenario tag here' executeTest" for executing scenarios based on tags
+Open the command prompt from the project root folder Execute command "gradle build" for running the entire test suite Execute command "gradle clean assemble -DTAGS_TO_BE_RUN='add scenario tag here' executeTest" for executing scenarios based on tags
-eg: gradle clean assemble -DTags_TO_Be_RUN="@smoketest" executeTests
+eg: gradle clean assemble -DTAGS_TO_BE_RUN="@smoketest" executeTests

 Test execution results will be stored under ./test-results/cucumber-reports/report.html